 Rick Glumac was elected MLA for Port Moody-Coquitlam in 2017 and re-elected in 2020.
 He is proud to represent communities in Anmore, Belcarra, Coquitlam and Port Moody.
-He is Chair of the Special Committee to Review the Personal Information Protection Act, Deputy Chair of the Select Standing Committee on Public Accounts, and is a member of the Special Committee on Reforming the Police Act and the Government Caucus Committee on Economy.
+He is the Chair of the Special Committee to Review the Personal Information Protection Act, Deputy Chair of the Select Standing Committee on Public Accounts, and is a member of the Special Committee on Reforming the Police Act.
 He also currently serves as the Canadian Vice President of the Pacific NorthWest Economic Region.

 Rick was appointed by the Premier to be B.C.’s representative to the Pacific Northwest Economic Region, where he worked on cross-border issues related to economic development including strengthening relationships along the Cascadia Innovation Corridor.
 Following his successful leadership role in the Pacific NorthWest Economic Region, Rick has been appointed by the Premier as Liaison for the State of Washington.
 He is tasked with ensuring that the B.C. government remains engaged on important cross-border issues, like the Cascadia Innovation Corridor and the prospect of high-speed rail between the two jurisdictions.
 He is a member of the Sustainable Shared Prosperity Cabinet Committee.